Gordon de Brouwer

-Gordon John de Brouwer is a senior Australian public servant serving as Australian Public Service Commissioner since 11 May 2023.
+Dr Gordon John de Brouwer is a senior Australian public servant who is currently Chancellor of the Australian National University.
+He served as Australian Public Service Commissioner from 11 May 2023 until 13 February 2026.
 Prior to this, he was the Secretary for Public Sector Reform from 2022 to 2023, and previously Secretary of the Department of the Environment and Energy from 2016 to 2017.

 Career

 Academia

-De Brouwer was Professor of Economics in the Crawford School of Public Policy at the Australian National University, from January 2000 to March 2004.
+De Brouwer was Professor of Economics in the Crawford School of Public Policy at the Australian National University (ANU), from January 2000 to March 2004.
 This included a period as Executive Director of the Australia-Japan Research Centre and Director of the School's Research Committee.
-De Brouwer was also a member of the University's research program on Japan’s Economy and Government and on Korea’s Economy and Government.
-De Brouwer remains an adjunct professor with the ANU.
+De Brouwer was also a member of the University's research program on Japan's Economy and Government and on Korea's Economy and Government.

+De Brouwer was an adjunct professor with the ANU throughout his time in the public service before his 2026 appointment as the Chancellor of ANU.
+He replaced Julie Bishop following her resignation from the chancellorship in May 2026.

 Public service

 De Brouwer was appointed Secretary of the Department of the Environment in September 2013 after previously serving in the Department of Prime Minister and Cabinet.

 De Brouwer was the Associate Secretary in the Domestic Policy Group at the Department of the Prime Minister and Cabinet under the Rudd Government.
 In this position, de Brouwer provided departmental and cross-government policy advice to the Prime Minister on domestic policy and G20 matters and was also the senior official representing Australia’s interests in the G20.
 De Brouwer played a key role in the development of Australia's $42 billion economic stimulus package.
 Former secretary of the Department of the Prime Minister and Cabinet, Terry Moran, stated in his witness statement to the Home Insulation Royal Commission that de Brouwer was given primary responsibility for devising environmental initiatives and presenting them to Cabinet, including the Energy Efficient Homes Package that included the Home Insulation Program that resulted in the deaths of four installers. de Brouwer also led the Australian delegation to the 2009 United Nations Climate Change Conference. de Brouwer was appointed as Australia's G20 sherpa by Kevin Rudd.
 It was reported in leaked diplomatic cables that De Brouwer lamented to his contacts in the US Embassy that PM&C foreign policy staff have been run ragged answering the PM's (Rudd's) queries and supporting his interaction with foreign officials.

 De Brouwer became the President of the Institute of Public Administration (IPAA) ACT Division on 9 June 2016 until his retirement as Secretary, then took on the role as National President of IPAA in September 2019.

 De Brouwer was appointed Secretary for Public Sector Reform for a 2-year term on 22 June 2022 under Katy Gallagher as Minister for the Public Service.
 However, less than a year later, on 11 May 2023 he was appointed Australian Public Service Commissioner.